hydro-informatics/hydro-informatics.github.io/_sources/numerics/telemac2d-steady.md

 * `5` enables the Harten Lax Leer-Contact (HLLC) scheme {cite:p}`toro2009a`, and
 * `6` enables the Weighted Average Flux (WAF) {cite:p}`ata2012` scheme for which parallelism is currently not implemented.

-The finite volume/elements schemes are (semi-) explicit and potentially subjected to instability.
+All finite volume schemes are explicit and potentially subjected to instability.
 For this reason, a desired {term}`CFL` condition and a variable timestep are recommended to be defined:

 ```fortran
 DESIRED COURANT NUMBER : 0.9